On the GKZ discriminant locus: Proof of Proposition

-\begin{proof} We apply Proposition \ref{prop:finite} with $\gamma:S\r T$ as in the beginning of \S\ref{sec:proof} and $W=\Spec(S_0/m)$ for $m$ a maximal ideal in $S_0$.
-It follows that set of $\alpha$ for which~$\gamma$, specialized at $\alpha$, is finite is open.
+\begin{proof} We apply Proposition \ref{prop:finite} with $\gamma:S\r T$ as above and $W=\Spec(S_0/m)$ where $m$ corresponds to a maximal ideal in $S_0$ (these are parametrized by the closed points in $\CC^A$).
+It follows that the set of $\alpha\in \CC^A$ for which~$\gamma$, specialized at $\alpha$, is finite is the open set $U\subset \Spec S_0$ as in the statement of Proposition \ref{prop:finite}.
 On the other hand, by Lemma \ref{lem:folklore} this set is identified with the complement of $V(A)$.
-Thus, $V(A)$ is closed, so it equals its closure $V(A)$. \end{proof}
+Thus, $V(A)$ is closed, so it equals its closure $\overline{V(A)}$. \end{proof}